“Successful Beekeeping in Whatcom County”

 – Queens: marking, raising your own, handling.

 – Bring Your Bees into Spring: Hooray!
-You made it through to the next season!
+You made it!

 Questions?
-Post them HERE on my website.
+Send them HERE.
 See you in class!

 Cheers, Michael